 - Hosting a youth-led survey competition and 13 focus groups

-- Collecting over 1,000 in-depth surveys with over 500 comments submitted, two-thirds from residents in the 94124 zip code.
+- Collecting more than 1,000 in-depth surveys with more than 500 comments submitted, two-thirds from residents in the 94124-zip code.

-- Survey respondents were asked to indicate a preference for a community center based on 1) their own personal perception of the center and 2) how it could best serve them and the community.
-Out of the survey respondents that indicated a preference, 71% preferred building new on Third at Evans.
+Survey respondents are asked to indicate a preference for a community center based on 1) their own personal perception of the center and 2) how it could best serve them and the community.
+Out of the survey respondents that indicate a preference, 71% prefer building new on Third at Evans.